Clinical waste is waste that consists wholly or partly of:

 Incontinence waste (nappies and soiled pads), colostomy and stoma bags do not need specialist collection and should be double-bagged and placed in your residual wheeled bin for normal collection.

 Sharps and needles should never be placed in any wheeled bin and should always be securely contained (in a sharps container) for removal by your healthcare provider or returned to your health care centre.
-Collection by the district council can be arranged but may be subject to a charge.
+We can arrange collection of household clinical waste but there may be a charge.
+Please contact us for details.

-If you find discarded needles or syringes in a public place, do not touch them to avoid injury, but contact East Suffolk Services to inform the Customer Services team who will arrange the safe removal using the appropriate equipment.
+If you find discarded needles or syringes in a public place, do not touch them to avoid injury, but contact the Customer Services team who will arrange the safe removal using the appropriate equipment.

 The ESSL Team will aim to remove them within one working day of it being reported.